labinotveseli/expense-tracker/README.md

-# Expensive Tracker
+# Expense Tracker

 <h2>Description:</h2>
-Expensive Tracker is a TypeScript-based expense tracking application built with React and Bootstrap using the Vite framework.
+Expense Tracker is a TypeScript-based expense tracking application built with React and Bootstrap using the Vite framework.
 It allows users to easily track and manage their expenses, helping them maintain a better understanding of their financial habits.

 <h2>Languages and Utilities Used</h2>